Is Your Cat a Maine Coon or Mix?

 Sometimes a friend or family member asks the owner of a big cat with a shaggy coat if he or she is part Maine Coon, and that question begins a quest!

-Without a cat pedigree, the only way to know for sure is with a DNA test.
-But even without genetic testing, you can research and make an educated guess as to your cat's lineage!
+But even without genetic testing, you can research and make an educated guess as to your kitty's lineage!

 Where did these beautiful cats come from?

 This kind of conversation harks back to the old days, generations ago, when big shaggy barn cats with bushy tails roamed free.
-They interbred, and some became beloved house cats.

-Of course, this was many generations ago.
 Back then, here in Maine, a big fluffy tabby barn cat was referred to a Maine Coon.
-The Maine Coon lineage is really interesting.
+The lineage of this breed is really interesting.

 Later as time went on, while devoted people were refining the breed, some of these cats still mingled with the general cat population, both longhaired cats and short hairs, to create random litters of Maine Coon mix-looking kittens.